bitcrusherr/Lukso-Validator-Monitoring/README.md

 Monitor your lukso validator using a few apps put together and using a prebuilt modified grafana dashboard! for linux systems

-Run setup.sh to install but not fully configure the following:
+Run setup.sh to install but not fully configure the following services:

 Grafana